October 31, 2007

 The Monster is announced with a groan and the sound of shuffling feet.
 Waiting in the lab, quiet now, its equipment stowed under dust covers, doctors Frankenstein and Waldman hurriedly turn down the lights.
 Down, not up.
 The Creature will be brought out in luminous penumbra.

-The door opens, and the Monster stands, confused, with it’s back to us.
+The door opens and the Monster stands, confused, with it’s back to us.

 Next, in close-up, the inexplicably square head slowly rotates.
 We glimpse, progressively, an overhanging brow, a tall forehead.
 Stitches, skull clamps and neck plugs.
 Turning, the face’s cubistic angles catches the low light, now faces us, and The Monster is revealed.